naimsej/academic-theme/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height: ""
+height: 300px

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 item:
-  title: Hello
+- title: Hello
-  content:
+  content: 'test'
   align: center  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).